 The Phase Meter is most accurate for pure sinusoidal waves.
 Noisy or distorted sinusoids will give poorer results.
 Noise was discussed under Averager - For Noisy Signals; it basically adds jitter to the readings, which can be reduced by signal averaging.

 Moderate distortion (a triangle instead of a sine wave) has no effect on the readings, but a ramp, square, or pulse wave is not acceptable.
 The problem with these is that they have sharp edges which cause strong upper harmonics.
-Due to imperfect anti-aliasing filters in real-world sound cards, these harmonics "reflect" back down to the reference frequency and add errors.
+Due to aliasing, these harmonics "reflect" back down to the reference frequency and add errors.